af4ro/af4ro.github.io/README.md

 # About

-Welcome to the Github repositor of my personal website Check it out here:
+Welcome to the Github repository of my personal website Check it out here:

 http://anshulsinghal.me/